LamininSolutions/mfsql-connector/source/introduction/requirements/index.rst

 **SQL Database**

- - SQL Server 2008, Express, Standard or Enterprise and later
- - All features is not supported in Express such as using agents, performance limitation
  - SQL Server 2012, Express, Standard or Enterprise and later
  - All features is not supported in Express such as using agents, performance limitation
  - SQL Server must be installed with `Mixed Mode Authentication <https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/change-server-authentication-mode>`__ during the setup of the instance

 **M-Files to SQL connection**

- - MFSQL Connector use a ODBC connection to connect to the Database.
+ - MFSQL Connector use a ODBC connection or a web service to connect from M-Files to the SQL database.
- - We recommend the use of  a VPN to connect the M-Files server and SQL server where these servers are not on an intranet.
-This is particularly relevant for a Cloud Vault.
+ - We recommend to use the web service where the M-Files and SQL Server are not in the same network.

 **Size allocation of database**